List of G.I. Joe: A Real American Hero characters: Airwave

 Airwave is the G.I.
 Joe Team's audible frequency specialist.
 His real name is Cliff V. Mewett, and he was born in Louisville, Kentucky.
 The same name Cliff V. Mewett was also used a few years later for Colonel Courage, even though the character is African-American and born in a different city.
 Airwave was first released as an action figure in 1990, as part of the "Sky Patrol" line.
 He is the Sky Patrol communications specialist, and is also the Signal Corps Adjutant to the Joint Chiefs of Staff.
 He is noted for being able to gain a signal where few others can.

 Airwave appears in the DiC G.I.
 Joe cartoon voiced by Michael Benyaer.

 Alpine

+Alpine is the G.I.
+Joe Team's mountain trooper and debuted in 1985.
+His real name is Albert M. Pine, and his rank is that of corporal E-4.
+Alpine was born in Minidoka, Idaho.
+All subsequent releases of Alpine list his rank as that of Sergeant E-5 only the 1985 release listed his Rank as Corporal E-4.

+He grew up in the "Snake River Plain", where mountains surrounded on all four sides.
+This affected his childhood, and he took up mountain climbing as a symbolic representation of overcoming his life.
+He continued this while working as an accountant for a large publishing firm.
+Alpine graduated from Ranger School at Fort Benning, and is a qualified expert with M-16, M-14, M-60 and M-1911A1 auto pistol.

+Alpine is an expert climber, having mastered the challenge of climbing encumbered with weapons, armor, ammunition, communications equipment and other military gear.
+He has also made good use of his secondary military specialty, applying his refined approach to bookkeeping as a finance clerk.
+Alpine likes to remind his teammates that the FBI has apprehended more bad guys through accounting, than by kicking down doors.
+During his time with G.I.
+Joe, Alpine has also forged a strong friendship with Bazooka.

 Altitude

 Altitude is the G.I.
 Joe Team's recon scout.
 His real name is John Edwards Jones, and he was born in Cambria, California.
 Altitude was first released as an action figure in 1990, as part of the "Sky Patrol" line.
 He is a full-blooded Apache.
 He joined the military after his budding artistic career was cut short by the collapse of the syndicated cartoon industry.
 Altitude uses his photographic memory and drawing skills to bring back intelligence as a recon scout.

 Altitude appeared in the Devil's Due G.I.
 Joe series.
 He is part of the assault team sent to Cobra Island to destroy the forces of the revived Serpentor.

 Altitude appears in the DiC G.I.
 Joe cartoon voiced by Terry Klassen.